lopierra/personal_website/content/post/i_made_a_website/index.md

 * Change site name at Netlify dashboard -> Domain settings -> Options
 * Update baseurl with new URL in `config.toml`
 * Get an rbind.io domain name [here](https://github.com/rbind/support/issues)
+* Start a new Google Analytics account for this website and add the account ID to `params.toml`

 * *Note:* The `public` folder is recreated every time you serve/build your site.
 If things get weird, try deleting the whole folder locally or on GitHub.
 I did this after noticing that the first time around, all of the example content I deleted was still in the `public` folder.

 ---